kdressendoerfer/PwC_dev_conf/index.md

-# IBM at PwC Developer Conference in Amsterdam 2019
+# IBM at PwC Developer Day 2019 in Amsterdam

 Let's go and find out how you can start using IBM Cloud!

 ## How to get started with IBM Cloud
 [Register at IBM Cloud](https://www.ibm.com/cloud/free/)
 [How to use your feature in IBM Cloud](https://cloud.ibm.com/docs/account?topic=account-codes#codes)
-*Hint:* If you do not have a feature code find Kim & David during the Developer Days!!!
+*Hint:* If you do not have a feature code find [Kim](https://twitter.com/KDressendoerfer) & [David](https://twitter.com/dsfaller) during the Developer Days!!!

 ## Check out our GitHub repositories & Tutorials
 [Tutorials](https://cloud.ibm.com/docs/tutorials/index.html) that are part of the IBM Cloud Documentation